RxTelegram/rxtelegram.github.io/Quickstart/QuickstartGuideTerminal.md

 ## 3. Run your programm

 The last step is quid simple.
-Just Run it 😎
+Just Run it!😎

 ```bash
 dotnet run